Point Loma Nazarene University: Campus

-PLNU has different locations besides the main campus in Point Loma, with graduate programs at regional centers in Bakersfield, and Mission Valley San Diego.
+PLNU has different locations besides the main campus in Point Loma for both undergraduate and graduate programs to study from.
+This includes the Bakersfield, Balboa, and Mission Valley Regional Centers.
+Other locations also include the Liberty Station Conference Center or online programs with the university.
 Once owned by the Theosophical Society, the Point Loma site has a lengthy pre-PLNU history.